 We welcome you to Osprey Class

-The class teacher is Miss Ames and is supported by Mrs Ferguson, Mrs Jamieson and on a Tuesday Mrs Conway.
+The class teacher is Miss Ames and is supported by Mrs Ferguson, Mrs Jamieson and Mrs Conway.

 At St. George's, we want ALL children to be confident, fluent readers who have an astute understanding of text and use this to develop their writing ability.